Gondola Shelving Glossary

 - PLT (Platinum)

-- The most common standard gondola finish a light warm gray.
-Ships in 1-2 weeks.
+- The most common standard gondola finish, a light warm gray.
+Ships in 1-3 business days.
 Default finish for grocery, pharmacy, and general merchandise applications.

 - CHR (Charcoal)

 - A dark charcoal finish.
-Ships in 1-2 weeks.
+Ships in 1-3 business days.
 Common in hardware, premium spirits sections, and stores where a darker frame contrast is preferred.

 - W08 (Cool White)

 - A bright white finish.
-Ships in 1-2 weeks.
+Ships in 1-3 business days.
 Common in pharmacy, convenience store, and sections where maximum visual brightness is preferred.

 - Standard Finish

-- Finishes available in stock for 1-2 week shipment: Platinum, Charcoal, Cool White, White, Gray, and Silver.
+- Finishes listed as Standard finishes for typical 1-3 business day shipment: Platinum, Charcoal, Cool White, White, Gray, and Silver.

 - Catalog Finish